Abduction and related offences

 Illicit drug offences

 The legal power or authority which may be exercised by a particular court level and within which the judgements or orders of the court can be enforced or executed.
-The criminal jurisdiction of a court includes the original jurisdiction.
+The criminal jurisdiction of a court includes the original and appellate jurisdictions.
 Each court level has its own defined jurisdictional limits and these vary across states and territories.